armazzer/customer_loans/README.md

 * **load_and_transform.py**
     * Imports data from dataframetransform.py.
 The imported data has had data types corrected and missing values removed or imputed.
-    * Runs functions to transform skewed columns, remove outliers and drop collinear columns.
+    * Runs functions to transform skewed columns, remove outliers and drop collinear columns,
-    * In the end this file is not used, because for the analysis and visualisation section the untransformed data is required.
+    * In the end this file is not carried forward, because for the analysis and visualisation section the untransformed data is required.
+The file serves to demonstrate the full data extraction, transformation and cleaning process.

 ## Jupyter notebook files

-These are the exploration and development files.
+These are the development, exploration and analysis files.

 * **review_data.ipynb**
     * Simple review of initial data.
 The data is loaded from loan_payments.csv into a pandas dataframe for review.